 Holy Baptism (sometimes known as 'christening') is one of the ways in which we become members of the Christian family, the Church.
 There are others, but this is the formal way, given to us by Jesus himself.
 It is a Sacrament, a visible sign (the pouring on us of water), which includes the words by which God gives us his grace, or power: 'I baptise you in the Name of the Father, and of the Son, and of the Holy Spirit.'

 At the baptism of the young, parents and godparents promise that they will bring up the child as a Christian.
 Each child requires three godparents, who must have been themselves baptised (though not necessarily in the Church of England!).
 By custom, two should be of the same sex as the child, and the child's parents themselves can also act as godparents if necessary.

-Holy Baptism can be held during the Sunday Parish Mass, or as a separate service at 12 noon on a Sunday (when there's usually at least a few of the regulars around to help welcome you), or by arrangement with the priest-in-charge.
-Other convenient dates/times can be arranged, if necessary.
+Holy Baptism is sometimes held during the Sunday Parish Mass, or as a separate service at 12 noon on a Sunday (when there'll be at least a few of the regulars around to help welcome you).
+Other convenient dates/times can be arranged, if necessary, with Father Garry.